Green stink bug: Habitat

 This species is found in orchards, gardens, woodlands and crop fields throughout North America, feeding with their needle-like mouthparts on the juices of a wide variety of plants from May until the arrival of frost.
 Their range spans from the eastern United States, from New England to Florida, to the 98 degree west longitudinal line; they are also seldom found anywhere west of this boundary, though are found moderately along the west coast, from San Diego, California to Seattle, Washington.
 Adults develop a preference for developing seeds and thus become crop pests (tomato, bean, pea, cotton, soybean, eggplant).
 When no seeds are present, they also feed on stems and foliage, thus damaging several fruit trees, such as the apple, cherry, orange and peach trees.

 Green stink bugs frequent noncrop hosts more than other stink bug species earlier in the season.
 Plants such as black cherry, elderberry, mimosa and pecan exist as farmscape edges, which provide immature organisms a safe location to develop and a gateway to agricultural fields.
 Unlike cotton, peanuts and corn are not considered host crops, and the last has been shown to slow dispersion of green stink bug to nearby host crops due to its tall field edges.

-Lifecycle
+Life cycle

 Adults appear in the field early September and become plentiful in sheltered positions.
 Then, mating happens in early October and finally, the eggs can be found mid to late October.
 Nymphs appear in late October and early November.
 Two or three generations occur in the summer months in the field and in the laboratory at 26 °C.